Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Methods

 We presume access to a set of datasets $\lbrace D^{w_{1}}, \ldots, D^{w_{\ell}} \rbrace$ consisting of observed trajectories (transitions) across different terrains during training.
 For each dataset $D^{w_{i}}$, we compute coefficients $\alpha^{w_{i}}$ via least squares, estimate the dynamics as in \eqref{eqn: function encoder dynamics estimate}, and compute the prediction or reconstruction loss as the mean squared error of the change in state.
 We minimize the average reconstruction error across all terrains via gradient descent.
 After training, the basis functions remain fixed.
 For more training details, we refer the reader to \cite{ingebrand2024FEnODEs, fe_transfer}.

 During training, the neural ODE basis functions learn to span the subspace supported by the data and capture the different terrain-induced dynamics functions.
 Once the basis is trained, the coefficients $\alpha^{w}$ provide a compact representation of a particular terrain or environment.
+While function encoders enable zero-shot transfer through offline coefficient estimation, they remain static during deployment.
+The proposed RLS updates convert this representation into a continuously adapting model, allowing the coefficients to track evolving dynamics at control rates.

 Prior work estimates the coefficients using a least-squares solve.
-The coefficients $\alpha^{w}$ can be computed in closed-form via the normal equation as $(G + \lambda I) \alpha = F$, where $G_{ij} = \langle \psi_{i}, \psi_{j} \rangle$ and $F_{i} = \langle \psi_{i}, f^{w} \rangle$, computed using Monte Carlo integration using a small amount of input-output data of the form $(x_{t}, v_{t})$ and $x_{t+1} - x_{t}$ \cite{ward2025FEMPPI, ingebrand2024FEnODEs}.
+The coefficients $\alpha^{w}$ can be computed in closed-form via the normal equation as $(G + \lambda I) \alpha = F$, where $G_{ij} = \langle g_{i}, g_{j} \rangle$ and $F_{i} = \langle g_{i}, f^{w} \rangle$, computed using Monte Carlo integration using a small amount of input-output data of the form $(x_{t}, v_{t})$ and $x_{t+1} - x_{t}$ \cite{ward2025FEMPPI, ingebrand2024FEnODEs}.
 Though this procedure works well to parameterize the dynamics on different terrains, it creates a computational bottleneck in online settings.
 Computing the coefficients requires a batch of data, computing a $k \times k$ matrix, and then computing the matrix inverse.
 This process is only possible once the robot has driven on a terrain long enough to gather sufficient data.
 Additionally, the coefficients correspond to only a single terrain, and remain fixed until we perform another batch solve.
 In off-road driving, terrain transitions rarely occur with clear boundaries.
 Conditions can shift rapidly, making it impractical to pause and recompute coefficients.
 This reliance on lump-sum data and repeated batch solves limits the function encoder model's ability to adapt in real-time.